Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

 the same we did for the plan part here.

-After the apply is done you should see a new project with a new workspace on your Terraform Cloud Ogranization.
+After the apply is done you should see a new project with a new workspace on your Terraform Cloud Organization.

 ### Migrating state to Terraform Cloud

-When you will look insde the folder we put our Terraform code you will notice that know we have some new file added by terraform.
+When you will look inside the folder we put our Terraform code you will notice that know we have some new file added by terraform.
 That because still have the state local.
 And our goal is also to migrate the state from our local machine to the cloud.